You might also be interested in:

 Defining your Service Policies

-The duties listed below relate to day-to-day work activities that are necessary parts of providing high-quality communication access and notes to students and other readers.
+The duties listed below relate to day-to-day work activities that are necessary parts of providing high-quality communication access and notes to students, meeting participants, conference attendees, and other types of readers.

 A Transcriber's Duties

-Prepare for lectures by looking over the textbook or handouts before class.
+Prepare for assignments by looking over the textbook, handouts, or meeting/event materials before the assignment begins.

-Arrive 5 minutes before class to have enough time to set up your equipment.
+Arrive or sign on at least 5-10 minutes before the assignment begins to have enough time to set up your equipment.

 where you will sit so you can hear and see well